sailscastshq/docs.sailscasts.com/docs/inertia-sails/asset-versioning.md

 ## Debugging

 Check the current version in your browser's Network tab.
-Look for the `X-Inertia-Version` header in responses.
+Look for the `X-Inertia-Version` request header and the `version` value in the Inertia page object.

-If versions mismatch, you'll see a full page reload instead of an Inertia visit.
+If versions mismatch on a `GET` Inertia request, you'll see a `409 Conflict` response with `X-Inertia-Location`, followed by a full page visit.

 ## Production Considerations